Measuring gravitational lensing time delays with quantum information processing

-If we consider an example case of using the two Keck telescopes atop Mauna Kea, which have a total collecting area of 152 m$^2$, the resulting signal and background yields are $\approx 66$ and $\approx 105$ per flare, respectively.
-As a result, we see from \cref{fig:conf_vs_n} that Keck's collecting area is insufficient to make a confident mass measurement with one flare alone.
-As indicated in Fig. \ref{fig:numerical_multiflare}, for Keck, combining $\gtrsim 10$ flares would be necessary to measure $\Delta t$ with $95\%$ confidence.
-Given our fiducial flare rate, this corresponds to a roughly 15 day observation, which while long, is not unreasonable.
-Additionally, it is worth noting that while we have restricted ourselves to studying 1-minute flares that produces $10^{31}$ ergs, the observation of a single 10-minute flare ($n_\text{sig}$ = 660) at the same temperature would allow the mass to be estimated at 95\% confidence, as can be seen in Fig. \ref{fig:numerical_multiflare}.
-As such, the 15-day estimate is likely an overestimate.
-From Eq. \ref{eq:teval}, we see that for a 15-day observation, this corresponds to sensitivity lens masses above $\approx 15\,M_\text{Jup}$.
+If we consider an example case of using the two Keck telescopes atop Mauna Kea, which have a total collecting area of 152 m$^2$, the resulting signal and background yields are $\approx 132$ ($\approx 198$) and $\approx 210$ ($\approx 315$) per flare, respectively, assuming each flare has $2$-minute ($3$-minute) duration.
+As a result, we see from \cref{tab:confidences} that Keck's collecting area is insufficient to make a confident mass measurement with one flare alone.
+As indicated in \cref{tab:confidences}, for Keck, we would need to combine $\gtrsim 7$ flares with $3$-minute duration to measure $\Delta t$ with $70\,\%$ confidence when $T/t_c = 10^8$, corresponding to $M \approx 10\,M_\mathrm{Jup}$.
+Given our fiducial flare rate, this corresponds to a roughly 11-day observation, which is not unreasonable since the typical duration of a lensing event with $10\,M_\mathrm{Jup}$ lens mass is $\gtrsim 13\,\mathrm{days}$, according to Eq.~\eqref{eq:teval}.
+Additionally, it is worth noting that while we have restricted ourselves to studying 2-minute or 3-minute flares that produce $10^{31}$ ergs, the observation of a single 10-minute flare ($n_\text{sig}$ = 660) at the same temperature would allow the mass to be estimated with very high confidence for various settings of $T/t_c$ and $Q$, as suggested by \cref{fig:conf_vs_n}.